Let's have none of this restricted stuff - where can you take your dog whenever you like?

 7) Kimmeridge Bay

-Not only can dogs visit whenever they please, but it’s the best beach for rockpooling and safe snorkelling in the county.
+A very dog-friendly beach all year around, and it’s the best beach for rockpooling and safe snorkelling in the county.
 There are toilets and disabled facilities, shower facilities and a car park at the end of a toll road.
+Even better though, the beach is part of the South West Coast Path.
+Is it walkies time yet?

 8) Mudeford Sandbank